TFortescue/Table-Plan-Project/README.md

 * Reads guest list and details from a CSV file.
 * Generates circular seating plans for one or more meals (e.g., Breakfast, Lunch, Dinner).
 * Tries to sit people next to their preferred companions (`P*`).
-* Tries to avoid seating close relations next to each other (`R!`) – this is penalised.
+* Tries to avoid seating relations next to each other (`R!`) – this is penalised.
 * Allows a maximum of one same-sex pairing per table (`S!`).
 * Avoids repeating neighbour pairs from previous meals (`N!`).
 * Shows the plan as a simple list and a basic visual diagram in the terminal.

 ## Getting Started

 1.  **Python:** Make sure you have Python 3 installed.
-This script uses only standard Python libraries, so no special installations are needed.
+This script uses only standard Python libraries (`csv`, `math`), so no special installations are needed.
-2.  **Input File:**
-    * You will need a CSV file containing your attendee information.
+2.  **Input File:** You will need a CSV file containing your attendee information.
-    * A **blank template** with just the necessary headers is provided as `blank_template.csv` to help you get started.
+    * A **blank template** with just the necessary headers is provided as `Blank_Plan.csv` to help you get started.
     * An **example of a filled CSV file** is also included as `Example_Plan.csv` for you to see how it works.
-    * You can copy either `blank_template.csv` or `Example_Plan.csv`, rename it (e.g., `my_event_attendees.csv`), and then edit it with your actual attendee data.
+    * You can copy either `Blank_Plan.csv` or `Example_Plan.csv`, rename it (e.g., `my_event_attendees.csv`), and then edit it with your actual attendee data.
 See the "Input CSV File Format" section below for details on each column.
-3.  **Run the Script:**
-    Open your terminal or command prompt, navigate to the directory where you saved the script and your CSV file, and run:
+3.  **Run the Script:** Open your terminal or command prompt, navigate to the directory where you saved the script and your CSV file, and run:
     ```bash
     python Table_Plans.py
     ```